NVIDIA/cuda-quantum/docs/sphinx/using/examples/multi_gpu_workflows.rst

 Acceleration via NVIDIA GPUs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Users will notice a **200x speedup** in executing the circuit below on
+Users will notice a speedup of up to **2500x** in executing the circuit below on
 NVIDIA GPUs vs CPUs.

 .. code:: python